ShaAnder/reactHero/README.md

 - **components/**: Reusable UI and game components (e.g., Canvas)
 - **constants/**: Game constants (map, player, config)
 - **engine/**: rendering and core raycasting / game control logic
-- **hooks/**: Custom React hooks for game state, loops, and canvas
+- **hooks/**: Custom React hooks (player movement, camera plane, input, map generation, loop, canvas)
 - **utils/**: Frame loop and other utilities
 - **App.jsx**: Main entry point for the game logic and rendering

 As well as this expect way too many comments, one of the core learning points for this was to learn the math behind raycasting trig in games ect and I am a complete novice at this, there will be a math section later so i can explain how it works to the best of my ability but for now here's a warning that it gets comment heavy.

 ---